How to become a UN Women vendor

 - Be aligned with the Sustainable Development Goals, especially Goal 5 (gender equality) and Goal 8 (decent work and economic growth);

-- Familiarize themselves and comply with the UN Women General Terms and Conditions for:
+- Familiarize themselves and comply with the UN Women standard contract templates and general conditions of contract;

 - Familiarize themselves and understand the UN Women procurement procedures;